 If you want to check out the area but not get involved in decadent entertainment, there are several tamer pubs to simply enjoy a beer or two.

-- An area in Hong Kong renowned for night-time shopping and amusement
+- An area in Hong Kong renowned for night-time shopping, pop-up stores and amusement

 - Regardless of how late it is, Causeway Bay is always bustling with tourists

 - Causeway Bay offers a more relaxing rendition of a night out in Hong Kong

 Causeway Bay offers a calmer night out for travelers who want to experience Hong Kong’s nightlife without the drama.
 The area is filled with shops that stay open until late, and epic bars that serve the finest cocktails.